 Identified concern: The school has identified that there is a progress gap between SEND Support children and their peers in meeting their end-of-year progress targets.
 Objective: To ensure that all pupil groups receive equal opportunities to make good progress towards their academic targets.
 Aim: To increase the percentages of SEND Support children meeting their end of year targets.
-Action: Whole school monitoring by the Leadership Team to be completed with a focus on quality first teaching (QFT) for SEND children.
+Action: To achieve this objective, the school will take the following actions: Whole school monitoring by the Leadership Team to be completed with a focus on quality first teaching (QFT) for SEND children.
 Whole school professional development meetings (PDMs) to be informed by the findings of monitoring to support staff in improving QFT for SEND children.
 Where needed, individual support to be provided for staff members to implement QFT for SEND children.
 Impact reports for intervention groups to be used to design intervention package for September 2021, including use of afterschool tuition.
 Responsibility: The Leadership Team, including the SENCo, will be responsible for delivering this objective; however, all staff are responsible for ensuring that SEND children receive high quality teaching and intervention provision to enable them to make good progress.
 Affected parties: Pupil progress meetings with all class teachers, and learning conversations with SEND children, are used to understand the barriers to SEND children's progress.
 Timescales: Ongoing.
 To commence September 2021 with training planned across 2021/2022.
 Termly pupil progress meetings with half-termly monitoring of progress data.
 Success criteria: There will be an increase in the percentages of SEND Support children meeting their end-of-year targets.
-Review: July 2022 update: Summer 2022 teacher assessment data demonstrates that SEND pupils in all year groups and subjects are now closer to their attainment targets than at baseline.
-It is an even split of whether SEND or non-SEND pupils have made greater progress since baseline this academic year towards their average individual targets.
+Review: Termly pupil progress meetings with half-termly monitoring of data and inclass provision.

 Identified concern: The school has identified that there is an attainment gap at the end of KS1 between boys and girls.
 Boys' attainment is lower than girls in reading, writing and maths, with the biggest gap being in writing.
 Objective: To ensure that all pupil groups receive equal opportunities to achieve the expected level of attainment.
 Aim: To diminish the difference in attainment between boys and girls at end of KS1.
 To achieve this objective, the school will take the following actions: Action: Termly pupil progress meetings to be used to aid the identification of boys who are falling behind their attainment targets and to review potential barriers to progress.
 Additional teacher capacity (equivalent of 2 days per week) to work within Y2 to target raising attainment within the year group.
-Targeted support in place from subject leaders.
 Attendance to be monitored in line with school procedures to maximise attendance of all.
 End of year data 2020/21 to be used to explore whether gaps between boys and girls attainment at end of KS1 are continuing and to review further actions needed within and beyond curriculum subjects.
 Responsibility: The Leadership Team will be responsible for delivering this objective; however, all staff are responsible for ensuring children receive equal opportunities to achieve.
 Affected parties: Pupil progress meetings with all class teachers, outcome data and learning conversations with children are used to identify affected boys and explore barriers.
-Timescales: Ongoing.
-Termly pupil progress meetings with half-termly monitoring of progress data.
+Timescales: Termly pupil progress meetings with half-termly monitoring of progress data.
 Success criteria: There will a decrease in the attainment gap between boys and girls at the end of KS1.
-Review: July 2022 update: At end of KS1 statutory teacher assessments, the % of girls achieving the expected standard and above in higher than boys in reading, writing and maths.
-Compared to 2017-2019 FFT 3-year average data, the gaps between boys' and girls' attainment is narrower in 2022 in writing and maths, but the same in reading.
-Girls outperform boys across end of KS1 and KS2 statutory assessments.
+Review: Termly pupil progress meetings with half-termly monitoring of data and inclass provision.